delvinsalman/Weather-App/README.md

 ---

-## 🙌 **Contributing**
-Want to contribute?
-1. Fork the repository on GitHub.
-2. Create a new branch (`feature/new-feature-name`).
-3. Make your changes and commit them (`git commit -m "Added new feature"`).
-4. Push to the branch (`git push origin feature/new-feature-name`).
-5. Open a pull request and describe the changes.

----

 ## 🛠️ **Troubleshooting**
 > **Issue**: The app is not updating the weather.
 > **Solution**: Ensure you have a stable internet connection.
 Since it relies on live API calls, the app requires an active connection.